LiamJCates/Programming-Notes/C++/Types&Values/Classes/Inheritance.md

 Where access-specifier is one of public, protected, or private, and base-class is the name of a previously defined class.
 If the access-specifier is not used, then it is private by default.

 The access-specifier can be one of public (most frequently used) where a “derived class is a base class” relationship; private or protected for a “derived class has a base class” relationship.

 Access Control and Inheritance
 A derived class can access all the non-private members of its base class.
 Thus base-class members that should not be accessible to the member functions of derived classes should be declared private in the base class.

+In private inheritance, the public members of the base class become private members of the derived class.
+So any object of the derived type cannot directly access base class members.

 We can summarize the different access types according to - who can access them in the following way − Access 	          public   protected   private